jorgemarey/filelib/README.md

 # filelib

-Simple Golang library to search for files that matches some criteria.
+Simple Golang library to search for files that match some criteria.

 Just: